 Patients with inflammatory bowel disease (IBD) are at increased risk of developing colorectal cancer (CRC).
-Eaden et al showed cumulative risks of 2%, 8% and 18% after 10, 20 and 30 years of disease, respectively, for patients with ulcerative colitis.
-Jess et al found an increased standardised incidence ratio of 1.9 for CRC in Crohn's disease.
-Although IBD-associated CRC only constitutes 1-2% of all colorectal carcinomas, it is a frequent cause of death in IBD patients.

-IBD-associated colorectal carcinogenesis is characterised by an "inflammation-dysplasia-carcinoma" sequence which differs from the "adenoma-carcinoma" sequence in sporadic CRC.
-High-grade or multifocal low-grade dysplasia indicate that the entire mucosal lining of the colon, exposed to chronic inflammation, is at increased risk of developing cancer, thereby heralding the rigorous advice of proctocolectomy.
+Eaden et al1 showed cumulative risks of 2%, 8% and 18% after 10, 20 and 30 years of disease, respectively, for patients with ulcerative colitis.
+Jess et al2 found an increased standardised incidence ratio of 1.9 for CRC in Crohn's disease.
+Although IBD-associated CRC only constitutes 1-2% of all colorectal carcinomas, it is a frequent cause of death in IBD patients.1 exposed to chronic inflammation, is at increased risk of developing cancer, 3 4 thereby heralding the rigorous advice of proctocolectomy.
 In order to prevent development of CRC, IBD patients are advised to undergo colonic surveillance aimed at detection of dysplasia or asymptomatic early CRC at a surgically curable stage.
-Currently, the surveillance guidelines followed most often are those defined by the American Gastroenterological Association (AGA) and the British Society for Gastroenterology (BSG).
+Currently, the surveillance guidelines followed most often are those defined by the American Gastroenterological Association (AGA)5 and the British Society for Gastroenterology (BSG).6

+IBD-associated colorectal carcinogenesis is characterised by an "inflammation-dysplasia-carcinoma" sequence3 which differs from the "adenoma-carcinoma" sequence in sporadic CRC.
+High-grade or multifocal low-grade dysplasia indicate that the entire mucosal lining of the colon,